 Arriving at an Idea

 Of course, it is one thing to decide to start a company and another thing to figure out what company to start, and the creation story of GetNinjas is manifold.
 L’Hotellier recognized in his work the banality of performing the task of research.
-Likewise, he also noted a market barrier between consumers seeking services and the individuals who perform those services – plumbing, design, electricity, you name it.
+Likewise, he also noted a market barrier between consumers seeking services and the individuals who perform those services – emergency plumber, design, electricity, you name it.

 After examining models in the United States, the prototype Cidade de Bicos was born.
 And following encounters with executives from Monashees Capital, L’Hotellier pivoted his idea towards GetNinjas and the business model the company maintains today.